-While there are some variations in the process from state to state, the basic process for sitting for the CPA examination may be described as follows:
+While there are some variations in the process from state to state, the basic process for sitting for the CPA examination may be described as follows.

 - 1. Apply to take the examination (request, complete, and submit an application)

+- 2. Pay the examination fees

+- 3. Review the tutorial and sample tests

-- 2. Receive your Notice to Schedule (NTS)
+- 4. Receive your Notice to Schedule (NTS)

-- 3. Schedule your examination(s)
+- 5. Schedule your examination

-- 4. Take your examination(s)
+- 6. Take your examination(s)

-- 5. Receive you score report(s)
+- 7. Receive your Score Report(s)